OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 * **AndroidManifest.xml**: Contains the definition of app’s package name, target and min API version, app configuration,  components, user-granted permissions, etc.
 * **META-INF**: This folder contains metadata of the app:
-   * MANIFEST.MF: stores hashes of app resources.
+   * MANIFEST.MF: Stores hashes of app resources.
    * CERT.RSA: The certificate(s) of the app.
    * CERT.SF: The list of resources and SHA-1 digest of the corresponding lines in the MANIFEST.MF file.
 * **assets**: A directory containing app assets (files used within the Android App like XML, Java Script or pictures) which can be retrieved by the AssetManager.